MicrosoftDocs/windows-itpro-docs/devices/surface-hub/device-reset.md

 Initiating a reset will return the device to the last cumulative Windows update, and remove all local user files and configuration, including:

--   the device account
+-   The device account
--   any MDM enrollment
+-   MDM enrollment
--   domain join or Azure AD join information
+-   Domain join or Azure AD join information
--   any local admins on the device
+-   Local admins on the device
--   any configurations from MDM or the Settings app.
+-   Configurations from MDM or the Settings app.

 After the reset, you'll be taken through the [first run program](set-up-your-surface-hub--configure--first-run-program.md) again.